The Results of Radial Shockwave Therapy

 As with most medical innovations, especially with respect to orthopedics, chiropractic and osteopathic treatments, Canada is usually 10 years behind the rest of the world.

-In the last 10 years, over 300 articles and abstracts have been published and written regarding the efficacy of shockwave therapy.
+Many articles and abstracts have been published and written regarding the efficacy of shockwave therapy.
 Drs.
 Odgen, Petroni and Theodore have shown in a double-blind, randomized, controlled fashion the superiority of shockwave therapy over sham, or controlled groups, in treating plantar fasciitis and tennis elbow.

 The Canadian Memorial Chiropractic College (CMCC) in Toronto quickly understood the benefits of shockwave therapy, and the scientific backing of this technology, and has embraced its teachings by including them as part of the curriculum for the fourth-year students.
 CMCC is also using the treatments in its sports clinics.